 - Prakash Shah, a vastly experienced CFO and Group CFO at uMotif.
 He also has his own business and is co-founder of Start-Up CFO.

-- Laura Beales, co-founder of Tally Market and former Head of Finance at Florence.
+- Laura Beales, co-founder of Tally Workspace and former Head of Finance at Florence.

 - Joe Adams, a passion advocate for the gaming industry who is soon to announce his next venture, having been at King when Candy Crush was launched.